brisbanemakerspace/bms-wiki/moving.md

 * ~~Replace upstairs fluro tubes with LED tubes~~

 ### Working Bee #2 - Saturday 22nd October 10am
+**This list is in order of priority, please work from top to bottom!**

 **Moving tasks:**
 * Pack and move refreshments table
 * Pack and move electronics shelves and tables